Podemos Asturias: 2019 regional elections

-2021-22 leadership crisis
+2021–22 leadership crisis

 On the run up of the 2023 regional elections Podemos Asturies celebrated a primary election to choose its secretary general.
 Incumbent Daniel Ripa faced Congress of the Deputies member Sofía Castañón, who also had the support of the national leadership of the party.
 Castañón won over Ripa for just a hundred votes, but he denounced irregularities in the celebration of primaries.
 A few days before the vote, the national leadership of Podemos intervened in the party's accounts at the regional level after detecting irregularities, denounced by Castañón's team, in donations to associations allegedly close to Daniel Ripa.

 In August 2022, Ripa was sanctioned and later expelled from taking organic duties in the party due to alleged irregularities during his time as secretary general.
+In February 2023, he was expelled from Podemos.

 2023 regional elections

 In November 2022, Podemos run a primary election to elect their leader for the coming 2023 regional elections.
 Covadonga Tomé, who was supported by former leader Daniel Ripa, won over Alba González, even though she had the support of the recently renewed leadership in Asturias.
 Those primaries took place at the same place in other regions, however Asturias was the only one in which the turnout increased when compared with 2019.

+In April 2023, just a month before the regional elections, tensions arose in the party regarding the composition of the list.
+The list, that was voted in a primary election, featured Jorge Fernández as number four.
+However, he was suspended from the party for "serious and continuous verbal attacks for months on multiple party comrades".
+Fernández denied it all and said that it was a witch hunt.
+To prevent his expulsion from the list, Tomé and others locked themselves in the party's headquarters in Gijón for six days, but were unsuccessful as Fernández was finally replaced by Oviedo councillor Ana Taboada in the list.

+After the election, Podemos lost all but one seat in the General Junta, its worst result to date.
+In the local elections they lost all their seats in Oviedo and Langreo, with widespread losses across the region.
+Members of the party renewed their calls for the regional leadership to resign.